xieweiAlex/English_Learning/words/2023/words-August.md

+focal length.

-Even though large tracts of Europe and many old and famous states have fallen, or may fall into the grip of the Gastapo.
+Even though large tracts of Europe and many old and famous states have fallen, or may fall into the grip of the **Gestapo**.
-And all the odious apparatus of the Nazi rule
+And all the **odious** apparatus of the Nazi rule.

 You poor guy!
-Everyone knows he's a real windbag.
+Everyone knows he's a real **windbag**.
-Afterthought
+**Afterthought**

-But what you get in return—skills, knowledge, a leg up on your journey—is priceless.
+But what you get in return—skills, knowledge, a **leg up** on your journey—is priceless.

 **Bile ducts**
 **gallbladder**